 Caterpillar: Pale greenish body.
 Head is light brown with two black spots and a black line.
-Young caterpillars live in tube-like shelters on leaves; older caterpillars construct shelters.
+Caterpillars hide in leaf sheaths at the base of host grasses.
 Partially-grown larvae overwinter.
 Devlopment is completed in the spring when larvae eat newly emerging cutgrass blades.

 The sightings bar graphs depict the timing of flight(s) within each of three geographic regions.
 Place your cursor on a bar within the graph to see the number of individuals recorded during that period.

 The abundance calendar displays the total number of individuals recorded within each week of the month.
 Both the graphs and the calendar are on based data collection that began in 2000.